developer-zebra/developer-zebra-site/src/emdk-for-android/6-9/guide/programming_practices/index.md

 1. In the project folder viewer, open the **build.gradle** file for the **app** module.
-2. Add the following to the dependencies section.
-Be sure to update the `dir:` path to the path where com.symbol.emdk.jar exists on your development system.
+2. Add the lines below to the dependencies section.
+Be sure to update the `dir:` path to indicate the location of the `com.symbol.emdk.jar` file on the development host system.

     **Windows**